 This usually happens if a home is left empty and we have an unusual freeze that lasts longer than a day or two.
-If you know you’re going to be gone and we’re going to have a cold snap, leave the heater on low so the house doesn’t go down below freezing.
-You can also leave on faucet on a slow drip.
+If you know, you’re going to be gone, and we’re going to have a cold snap, leave the heater on low so the house doesn’t go down below freezing.
+You can also leave on the faucet on a slow drip.
 That keeps water moving through the water lines.

 Inspect and Repair Any Roof Damage

 While we don’t get much snow, we do get a lot of rain.
 We average 154.5 days of rain a year with 36″ of rainfall.